hyodae-seo/hyodaeseo.com/content/publication/kwak-suppressed-co-southern-2021/index.md

 ---
-title: Suppressed textitp CO $_textrm2$ in the Southern Ocean Due to the Interaction Between Current and Wind
+title: Suppressed textitp CO2 in the Southern Ocean Due to the Interaction Between Current and Wind
 authors:
 - Kyungmin Kwak